Category Archives: Computer

 Work that turns into Work

-Today – and last week – I had two days where I really understood why out-sourcing can be a really good thing.
+Today – and last week – I had two days where I really understood why outsourcing could be a good thing.

-For me, building the site and programming the whole inventory and order handling was the self-assigned internship to learn dealing with the web.
-I also learned a lot about marketing which I did not have to do much of when I was dealing with very few clients in the high-tech and scientific programming, which I had done before venturing out into the new realm on the web.
+For me, building the site and programming the whole inventory and order handling was the self-assigned internship to learn how to deal with the web.
+I also learned a lot about marketing which I did not have to do much of when I was only dealing with very few clients in the high-tech and scientific programming, something I had done before venturing out into the new realm of the web.

-But before I can even consider this I would probably have to ‘blackbox’ my system some more.
-As it was all hand crafted there are still a some elements in my system that are obvious to me – because I built them – but not black-boxy enough, so that I can just hire somebody and let him or her do the order processing.
+Yet before I can even consider outsourcing I would probably have to ‘blackbox’ my system some more.
+As it was all handcrafted, there are still some elements in my system that are only obvious to me – because I built them – but not black-boxy enough, so that I could just hire somebody and let him or her do the order processing.

-In case you are a bit curious what this is all about – I am speaking about Mudmee Tie-dye at Thaidye.
+In case you are a bit curious what this is all about – I am speaking about Mudmee Tie-dye at JustZen.

 Google Chrome – Profiles, User-Data and Users